riboviz/riboviz/docs/user/nextflow.md

 Workflow finished!
 (OK)
 ```

+Each sample-specific process is labelled with the sample ID, indexing processes are labelled with the index prefix, and multiplexed file-specific processes (not shown above, but an example is below) are labelled with the file name (minus extension)

-Each sample-specific process is labelled with the sample ID.
-The `collateTpms` process will display the names of all the samples that are collated.
+The `collateTpms` process displays the names of all the samples that are collated.

 ---